 Welcome from the Chief

-Welcome to the Division of Allergy and Immunology at University of Arkansas for Medical Sciences and Arkansas Children’s Hospital.
+Welcome to the Section of Allergy and Immunology at University of Arkansas for Medical Sciences and Arkansas Children’s Hospital.
 Thank you for visiting our site today.

-I am Dr. Tamara Perry, Professor of Pediatrics and Division Chief of Allergy and Immunology.
+I am Dr. Tamara Perry, professor of pediatrics and section chief of allergy and immunology.
 I joined UAMS and Arkansas Children’s Hospital in 2004.
 My colleagues and I have worked collaboratively to build an exceptional team committed to excellence in research, education, mentorship, and clinical care.
 Our section is comprised of institutional and national leaders, externally funded researchers, committed mentors and board-certified clinicians who provide comprehensive, personalized care for allergic and immunological conditions.

-- The Mission of the Allergy and Immunology Division is to provide world-class care for patients with allergic and immunologic disease through the advancement of our knowledge and daily performance.
+- The mission of the Section of Allergy and Immunology is to provide world-class care for patients with allergic and immunologic disease through the advancement of our knowledge and daily performance.

 - We aim to work together placing service before self and with passion for our community.